 To meet this challenge, we are looking for new and inclusive approaches to stakeholder engagement, ensuring that residents and other stakeholders are active in the renovation process.
 This may include, but is not limited to, approaches to stakeholder engagement in the planning stage – i.e. stakeholder workshops, stakeholder outreach; and communication platforms between – for example – residents, building owners, and utility providers.

-To meet this challenge, we are looking for decision-making and analytical tools that assist municipal planners in city-wide retrofit process.
-This may include, but is not limited to, tools which identify buildings that are most in need of deep retrofit.
-Tools which provide insights into the buildings performance – e.g. energy efficiency, liveability, lighting quality – and thus provide a means of strategic targeting in the regeneration process.
+To meet this challenge, we are looking for decision-making and analytical tools that assist municipal planners and developers in the design phase of the city-wide retrofit process.
+This may include, but is not limited to, tools that identify buildings that are most in need of deep retrofit; provide simulations into building performance – i.e. energy efficiency, livability, lighting quality; and that enable accurate costing and projected returns on investment.
 Tools which highlight the potential of retrofit actions – i.e. provide indicators as to the value for money of retrofit actions or improvements in the buildings environmental performance post-retrofit.